-Last year and the year before, in the weeks leading up to Thanksgiving, I shared recipes from our Thanksgiving Dinner Table.
-In case you’re wondering about what you’re going to have.
-Here are some ideas.
+In 2014 and 2013, in the weeks leading up to Thanksgiving, I shared recipes from our Thanksgiving Dinner Table.
+In case you’re wondering about what you’re going to have on your table, here are some ideas.

 Cranberry-Orange Relish ingredients

 Harriette Kaser’s Cranberry-Orange Relish, with a look at the old fashioned food grinder she used to make it.

 Paul Kaser’s Scalloped Corn, which has become my son Brent’s contribution to our Thanksgiving Table.

 Norma Kaser’s Turkey Dressing, with all kinds of good things including her Spiced Pecans, which are great on their own for any festive occasion.

 Perfect Gravy, in honor of my Aunt Rhema, whose gravy was always perfect.

 Killer Corn Bread, my own tradition, borrowed from a 1960s newspaper article about the Scottsdale Hilton chef.